elenasinel/tech-week/docs/mentors-brief.md

 ## **KEY DATES:**

+Teens in AI Hack runs from May 10-24 (Round 1) and through to June 10-12 (Final Round).

+**Round 1: Video pitch**

-**Round 1:** Video pitch: (competition opens May 10, 2019/ closes May 24, 2019)
+Competition opens May 10, 2019

+All videos must be submitted by 5 pm May 24, 2019 on Devpost

-**Regional Shortlisting:** (finalists announced June 1, 2019)
+Regional Shortlisting: (20 finalist teams announced June 1, 2019)

-**Final Round:** Demo Day (12th June at CogX)
+**Final Round: Finals Demo Day** (June 10th and 12th at CogX)

-* 10 June: Come and get inspired at Europe's largest festival for AI, CogX
+10 June: Come and get inspired at Europe's largest festival for AI, CogX

-* 12 June: Demo Day in front of Judges at CogX
+12 June: Demo Day in front of Judges on Impact Stage at CogX - winners announced!
-* Judges decide on the final winners
-* 12 June: The winning team/s attends Pitch@Palace

 ## **Hear from a mentor...**